jacobfresco/Jotter/README.md

 The reminder will be shown on the time set and show the text after the time.
 Please note; this is the default syntax.
 You're able to set a custom tag for reminders.
 Please see [jotter.ini](https://github.com/jacobfresco/jotter#configuring-jotterini) on how to do so.

 ### bgColor
 Choose a background color for your window.
 This setting is ignored when Darkmode is active.
-Format is hexedecimal, i.e. #00000
+Format 0x00000

 ### txtColor
 Choose a text color for your window.
 This setting is ignored when Darkmode is active.
-Format is hexedecimal, i.e. #FFFFFF
+Format is 0xFFFFFF

 ### Tranparancy
 You can make the Jotter window more or less transparant by setting a value in [jotter.ini](https://github.com/jacobfresco/jotter#configuring-jotterini).
 The value needs to be between 0 and 250.
 Please note that setting the value too low (i.e below 150) will result in a nearly invisible window and a unusable app.
 The recommended value for this setting is 220